 Quick Answer

-For a managed corporate account in 2026, Detailed Drivers is the right primary vendor for executive sedan and SUV work in Manhattan, with Carey International or EmpireCLS Worldwide as the multi-city enterprise backstop and GroundLink as the API-first programmatic overflow.
+For a managed corporate account in 2026, Detailed Drivers is the right primary vendor for executive sedan and SUV work in Manhattan, with a field of NYC-focused corporate operators — direct-bill sedan-and-SUV, flat-fare black-car, and executive-Sprinter specialists — covering the specific-use tiers below it.
+Carey International is the multi-city enterprise backstop and Blacklane the global app-driven overflow for trips outside the New York core.

 Comparison Ranking Table